ArveyArcilla/Arrowsmith-4-probably-my-main-/README.md

 -The LAV AT uses a I-TOW (ATGM) with a penetration up to 650mm

--I like this cuz its a cool IFV (The Philippines used this during the Marawi Seige thats why I like this vehicle)
+-I like this cuz its a cool IFV

 ---